SMARTHON/smarthon-docs-en/docs/smartHomeIoT/case11.md

 ## Background
 <HR>

 Nowadays, fire accidents always happen when the homeowner is sleeping or outside the home.
-It is good to install an IOT system in the kitchen or living room to alert the user on his/her phone when he/she is sleeping or in the office so that he/she will wake up and rush out of the home to prevent a terrible accident from happening.
+It is good to install an IOT system in the kitchen or living room to alert the user on his/her phone when he/she is sleeping or in the office so that he/she will wake up and rush out from the home to prevent a terrible accident happened.

 <BR><P>
-<span id="subtitle">Kitchen Safety Flame Monitoring Alert principle</span><BR><P>
+<span id="subtitle">Kitchen Safety Flame Monitoring Alert Principle</span><BR><P>
-By installing a fire sensor in the area, the system will trigger an alarm and send a IFTTT notification to the house owner when there is fire detected in the sensor’s sight.
+By installing a flame sensor in the area, the system will trigger an alarm and blink the red LED to alert the home owner inside the home when there is fire detected.
+At the same time, it will send a IFTTT notification to the house owner's phone so that can alert user when he/she is sleeping or outside the home.
 <BR><P>